Medlar Trees, Pears

 the supermarkets to sell old lettuce which just looks fresh.

 - Unless the pack says differently, and not many do, the lettuce

 in the bag will have been washed in a chlorine solution far more

 concentrated than the water in a public swimming pool and they don't

 rinse the chlorine off before it reaches you!

 - The whole process ensures that bagged lettuce is several days old before you eat it.
 It may look good in the bag but much of the nutrient value and taste has disappeared long before you eat it.

-Here are a couple of articles on bagged lettuce production; Countryfile, Eat Safe, Healthy Food.
+Here are a couple of articles on bagged lettuce production; Countryfile, Healthy Food.
 They all come to the same conclusion, eating chlorine is not good for you and eating four or more day old salad is also a waste of time whatever has been pumped into the bag to preserve the contents well after its natural life.